antonic901/xbmc4xbox-weather/README.md

 1. Go to System -> Settings -> Weather
 2. Select Weather plugin to be weather.plugin
 3. Click Plugin settings
 4. Click on Location 1, enter search query and select location.
-Do the same for for second and third location
+Do the same for second and third location
-5. ATTENTION!!
-After you selected all three locations click CANCEL.
+5. **ATTENTION!!** After you selected all three locations click CANCEL.
 If you clik OK it won't remember anything.
 Don't ask me why :)
 6. Open again Plugin settings and check are locations remembered.
 7. Go to weather settings and after couple of seconds you should see weather data